Skip to main content

 7. Decongestants

-A key ingredient in Sudafed (pseudoephedrine) is also the main ingredient to the making of methamphetamine.
+The active ingredient in Sudafed (pseudoephedrine) is also the main ingredient in the illicit making of methamphetamine, also known as crystal meth.
 Taking Sudafed can result in a false positive for amphetamine or methamphetamine.

 8. Proton pump inhibitors

-Prilosec (omeprazole), Nexium (esomeprazole), and Prevacid (lansoprazole) are used to treat gastroesophageal reflux disease (GERD) or peptic ulcer disease (PUD) and can cause a false positive for THC.
+Prilosec (omeprazole), Nexium (esomeprazole), Protonix (pantoprazole), and Prevacid (lansoprazole) are used to treat gastroesophageal reflux disease (GERD) or peptic ulcer disease (PUD) and can cause a false positive for THC.

 9. Weight loss pills

-The weight loss drug phentermine, may produce a false positive drug test.
-That’s because the chemical structure of phentermine is similar to that of an amphetamine, so if you’re taking the drug, it is likely to appear as a positive result on a 5-panel urinalysis.
+The weight loss drug phentermine may produce a false positive drug test.
+That’s because the chemical structure of phentermine is similar to that of amphetamine, so if you’re taking the drug, it is likely to appear as a positive result on a 5-panel urinalysis.

 10. HIV medication

-People taking the HIV medication Sustiva (efavirenz) may obtain false positive drug test results.
+People taking the HIV medication efavirenz may obtain false positive drug test results.
 In one study, 49 out of 50 patients taking the drug tested positive for benzodiazepines.
-As well, false positive urine tests for cannabinoids have been reported among those taking Sustiva.
+As well, false positive urine tests for cannabinoids have been reported among those taking efavirenz.

 11. Blood pressure medications

-Common medications like Trandate (labetalol), a beta blocker used to treat hypertension, and Cardizem (diltiazem), a calcium channel blocker used to treat hypertension and chest pain, may result in false positive drug test results for LSD.
+Common medications like labetalol, a beta-blocker used to treat hypertension, and Cardizem (diltiazem), a calcium channel blocker used to treat hypertension and chest pain, may result in false positive drug test results for LSD.
 Labetalol can also cause a false positive for amphetamine or methamphetamine because a labetalol metabolite is structurally similar to amphetamine.

 12. Metformin

-Metformin is a drug commonly used to reduce the blood sugar of diabetic patients.
+Metformin is a drug commonly used to reduce the blood sugar of patients with diabetes.
 The drug has been linked to false-positive drug test results for amphetamine.

 13. Prednisone

-Prednisone is a corticosteroid that is detectable in your urine, so if you are taking the drug, it is possible that you will test positive for steroids.
+Prednisone is a corticosteroid that is detectable in your urine, so if you are taking the drug, you may test positive for steroids.

 What substances can cause a false positive?